apeking-owner/OmniNet-Whitepaper/README.md

-OmniNet: A next-generation internet architecture and protocol layer.

 OmniNet Protocol — v2.0
-A New Internet Architecture for Identity, Intelligence, and Holographic Computing
+A Next-Generation Internet Architecture for Identity, Intelligence & Holographic Computing

-OmniNet is a next-generation internet layer designed to unify identity, data, knowledge, intelligence, and global communication into a single user-owned ecosystem.
+OmniNet is a next-generation internet layer engineered to unify identity, data, intelligence, communication, and device interaction into a single user-owned digital ecosystem.

 This repository contains the official OmniNet Whitepaper v2.0, authored by: